SIRSIIT/fast-handover/handover_robot/README.md

 **Prepare the robot**

-For using the `ur_robot_driver` with a real robot you need to install the `externalcontrol-x.x.x.urcap` which can be found [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver).
+For using the `ur_robot_driver` with a real robot, you need to install the `externalcontrol-x.x.x.urcap`, which can be found [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver).

-For installing the necessary URCap and creating a program, please see the individual tutorials on how to setup a CB3 robot or how to setup an e-Series robot.
+For installing the necessary URCap and creating a program, please refer to the individual tutorials on setting up a CB3 robot or an e-Series robot.

 ### URCap installation